 I was raised in Atlanta, Georgia and completed my undergraduate degree at Emory University.
-Before attending graduate school, I worked in democratization and development at the Carter Center, NDI, and the Bundeszentral fuer Politische Bildung.
+Before attending graduate school, I worked in democratization and development at the Carter Center, NDI, and the Bundeszentral fuer Politische Bildung and traveled widely for three years.
 During 2012-2013, I was a Visiting Fellow at the Kellogg Institute.